This ARK Venture Fund review was last updated on 02/13/2023.

 My Titan Account

-Upon learning about the ARK Venture Fund via Titan, I opened a Titan account and bought $1,000 worth of the fund.
+Upon learning about the ARK Venture Fund, I opened a Titan account and bought $1,000 worth of the fund.
+Since I also have a SoFi Invest account, I am investing in the fund there as well.

 The signup process was easy.
 I started the signup process on the web.